talal-najam/MovieReviewFinder/README.md

 This application is built to practice ReactJS skills with the use of an external API.
 It involves conditional rendering, using components with state and using modern react practices such as arrow functions (instead of binding "this" for every method).

+NOTE: To access and make queries to the TMDb API, you will need to register and request an API key to make requests for most of the routes.

 ## Available Scripts

 In the project directory, you can run: